Updated: Feb 2, 2022

 It must also be equipped with an indicator device in relation to the position of the movable contacts.
-This position indicator must be linked in a secure, reliable way to the actuator, whereby the position indicator can also serve as actuator, provided that it can only display the position “Open” in the “OFF” position, when all moving contacts are in the “Open” position.
+This position indicator must be linked in a secure, reliable way to the actuator, whereby the position indicator can also serve as an actuator, provided that it can only display the position “Open” in the “OFF” position when all moving contacts are in the “Open” position.
 This is to be verified by testing.

 According to IEC 60947-3, an isolator must only be able to make and break a circuit, if either a current of negligible size is switched on or off, or if during switching no noticeable voltage difference between the terminals of each pole occurs.

 "Under normal conditions, it can conduct operational currents as well as under abnormal conditions larger currents (e.g. short-circuit currents) for a certain period.